rexblack/js-mugen/README.md

 The purpose of mugen is to serve as a markup engine that can be embedded in javascript components.

 Most javascript plugins provide no markup options, but styling via css is not sufficient in many cases.
-Different css frameworks often require a different markup, This is why we often need different plugins for different frameworks, such as jquery-ui or bootstrap, although the business logic of those components is almost the same.
+Different css frameworks often require a different markup.
+This is why we often need different plugins for different frameworks, such as jquery-ui or bootstrap, although the business logic of those components is almost the same.

 Mugen addresses these issues by providing a simple json / templating interface which can be setup through the options of a plugin.